CrystalClearServers/CrystalClearServers.github.io/articles/roleplay.md

 5. No multi adverts are allowed.
 (Ex. /advert raid/over/assist, mug/kidnap/warn)

-6. Sewer monsters are KOS anywhere, including the sewers.

-7. Sewer monsters are not allowed to leave the sewers.
-This is FailRP.

 8. Having an un-holstered weapon is legal unless the law board says otherwise.